Tuncurry

 Population growth drivers in Tuncurry are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-These projections show an above median population growth nationally for regional areas.
-Tuncurry is expected to grow by 1,260 persons to 2041, reflecting a 19.4% increase over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections from 2022 using a 2021 base year.
+Growth rates by age group are applied to all areas for the years 2032 to 2041.
+Looking ahead, regional areas nationally are projected to have above median population growth.
+The area is expected to grow by 1,260 persons by 2041 based on latest numbers, reflecting a total increase of 19.4% over the 17-year period.

 Frequently Asked Questions - Population